 ACH Monday night a husky bunch of stalwarts hie themselves to the Y.M.C.A. bowling alleys and make the "welkin" ring with lusty shouts and banter.
-The enthusiasts are Bert banter.
-The enthusiasts are Bert Leckie, George Bowdler, Sam Beggs, Bob Cunningham, Keele, Carter, Dayison, Garwood, Mr. Whisson, Mr. Miller, Ben Bolt and Bob Jones.
+The enthusiasts are Bert Leckie, George Bowdler, Sam Beggs, Bob Cunningham, Keele, Carter, Davison, Garwood, Mr. Whisson, Mr. Miller, Ben Bolt and Bob Jones.
 Mr. Gilkerson has promised to join the party after stocktaking and show the boys how 300 counts are made.